 In spite of the many change management and leadership books in the world, there is still a gap between what the books say you should do to implement change, and what you can actually do as an individual to design and influence change in your own organization.
 My work at Enclaria is dedicated to helping you personally bridge that gap.

 So, if you’re ready to make an impact at work, here are some ways I can help:

 Crank up your influence and give your change initiative a boost with the Influence Accelerator Coaching Program!
 We’ll work together one-on-one over the course of three months to get you and your initiative unstuck.
 With my support and insight behind you, your coworkers will think you recently started eating Wheaties for breakfast.
 Learn more >

 Ramp up the change capability of your team with my practical workshops.
 Whether you want a quick dose with a lunch and learn, a 1-2 day full immersion, or somewhere in between, your team will gain tools and knowledge they can use immediately and for years to come.
 By the time we are done, your team will have already learned and accomplished a lot, and will also be set up for future success.
 Learn more >

-Add to your personal change agent toolkit with my do-it-yourself change guides.
-These resources are not your typical theory-laden textbook.
-Instead, they provide you with practical ways you can design and influence change in your own organization.
+Add to your personal change agent toolkit with the do-it-yourself Irresistible Change Guide™.
+This resource is not your typical theory-laden textbook.
+Instead, it provides you with practical ways you can design and influence change in your own organization.
 After reading the first few pages, you will wish you had had these much earlier in your career.
 Learn more >

-There are plenty of other resources too, such as the radio show, the blog, and occasional webinars.
-You can stay up-to-date on these, plus pick up your free chapter of the Irresistible Change Guide, by signing up for the monthly newsletter here:
+There are plenty of other resources too, such as the radio show, the blog, webinars and other events.
+You can stay up-to-date on these, plus pick up 12 free templates from the Irresistible Change Guide™, by signing up for the monthly newsletter here.

 I look forward to helping you make a positive difference in your organization.